VALP Main Modifications

 Then on Tuesday 10 October 2017-Cabinet agreed on a schedule of changes.

 On Wednesday 18 October 2017 -Submission Draft VALP was then approved by Council.

-The Plan was approved by Council on Wednesday 18 October and underwent a statutory 6 week consultation from Thursday 2 November – Thursday 14 December 2017.
-Following this, the responses are being collated and will be submitted along with the Plan and supporting documents for examination by an independent planning inspector.
+The Plan underwent a statutory 6 week consultation from Thursday 2 November – Thursday 14 December 2017.
+Following this, the responses were collated and summarised so that they could be submitted along with the Plan and supporting documents for examination by an independent planning inspector.

 The Plan will help to accommodate national housing growth demand and bring more investment, employment and opportunity, thus helping the district to thrive.
-It meets the need for over 27,000 new homes in the Vale by 2033, half of which are either already built or have planning permission.
+It meets the need for 28,600 new homes in the Vale by 2033, half of which are either already built or have planning permission.